BenoitDuffez/AndroidCupsPrint/README.md

 * project structure converted to gradle format
 * added support for Android PrintService so that it can print documents straight from almost all apps
-* removed all legacy code that allowed printing without the use of Android PrintService (this is removed because of minSdkVersion=19, meaning all targets of this app are PrintService-compliant)
+* removed all legacy code that allowed printing without the use of Android PrintService (this is removed because of `minSdkVersion=19`, meaning all targets of this app are `PrintService`-compliant)
+* fixed SSL code to properly handle serlf-signed certificates (as it is likely the case with home printers)

 ### Print Service